 We hear horror stories from people who use freelance website designers: missed deadlines, non-functioning sites, disputes over payments.
-Things obviously don’t always run smoothly with the freelance web designer.
+Some clients never get a website at all!

-The customer is not always happy – yet neither is the freelance web designer.
-We hear stories of customers who want thousands of pounds worth of extras free of charge, who don’t provide the copy but are stunned when things run late.
+On the other side, we hear stories of customers who want thousands of pounds worth of extras free of charge, who don’t provide the copy but are stunned when things run late.

 According to our survey of web designers’ clients:

-- One third have no written agreement of any kind
+- 30% have no written agreement of any kind

-- Just under 40% have no agreement on confidentiality and access to subscriber/enquirer data
+- Almost 40% have no agreement on confidentiality and access to subscriber/enquirer data

-- More than one third have no agreement about who owns code
+- 30% + third have no proper agreement about who owns code and licenses

-- Almost a third have no agreement about copyright, intellectual property or even who gets paid when!
+- Almost 30% have no agreement about copyright, intellectual property or even who gets paid when!

 Most people don’t understand how the law applies to freelancers – and simply assume either there is none at all, or that it is exactly the same in terms of copyright and confidentiality as it is with employees.